Science behind marine parks

 So how did these parks and zones get on the map?

-This behaviour means that populations are susceptible to localised depletions but that sanctuary zones will provide them with a high level of protection.
+This site-attached behaviour means that populations are susceptible to localised depletions, but adequately-sized sanctuary zones will provide them with a high level of protection.’

 Significantly, the Sponge Gardens Sanctuary Zone within the Encounter Marine Park now includes a known hot spot for harlequin fish in SA.’